DMalko/PeptoVar/README.md

 ## Overview

-PeptoVar is a program for personalization of protein coding genes and peptidomes generation.
+PeptoVar is a program for personalization of protein coding genes and population-wide peptidome generation.

  - Easy to use (see *Usage* section).